-Craftsmen trace the design onto a planed slice of shesham wood and chisel it 1/3-inch deep.
+Craftsmen trace the design onto a planed slice of shesham wood, which is the best wood for this kind of printmaking, and chisel it 1/3-inch deep.
 The precision that a master block maker achieves with simple tools is extraordinary.
 The resulting woodblocks are works of art in themselves!

 How many blocks does it take to create a print?
 Well, that depends on the design.
 Each color and each design element requires its own separate block.
 That’s right: each tiny element comes to life one color and one block at a time!
 You can try to estimate the number of blocks used by tallying the number of colors and design components.
 A simple design might require just three blocks, but a complex design might need up to 30 blocks!

 A woodblock usually ranges between 5–8 square inches.
 At times, it can be as large as 14 inches if a design requires it.
 The size constraint of the blocks defines the parameters of viable design, and this is why small motifs characterize Indian block prints.